MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 ### Specific version

 To download the MSI installer for specific version, change the version segment in URL `https://azcliprod.blob.core.windows.net/msi/azure-cli-<version>.msi` and download it.
+Available versions can be found at [Azure CLI release notes](/cli/azure/release-notes-azure-cli).

 ### Azure CLI beta version